 So That’s When She Took A Break, Right?
 Backpacked Across Europe, Stayed In A Hostel, Wondered Why People Kept Disappearing?

 Nope.
 Even as she was wrapping up Family Affair, Caprice headed back west to write for the new version of “90210.”
 She followed that up by writing for the new version of “Melrose Place,” which unfortunately failed to connect with viewers due to its regular time slot of 4:37 in the morning.
 (Disclaimer: That previous sentence might not be entirely factually correct.)
 And never one to work on one project when she can work on 142, Caprice kept her nose to the grindstone.
 (Which is much better than what most people in Hollywood put up their nose, trust us.)
 Caprice wrote the original screenplay of a movie called Keep It Together, which was rewritten and released under a different name this summer … but we won’t talk about that.

-Caprice is writing and developing several film and TV projects, and gearing up for the release of her debut young adult novel, Confessions of a Hater (August 27, 2013).
+Caprice is currently writing and developing several film and TV projects, and working on a book about Esther the Wonder Pig for Hachette Book Group/Grand Central Publishing which is set for a 2015 release.
 Keep checking back.
 She’s always up to something, this one…